TOMATOES

 HIGH ELEVATION GROWING TIP: TOMATOES

-Tomatoes really grow best greenhouse here, but don’t have one and and you live lower than 9,000′, give a couple of tomatoes a try outdoors.
+Tomatoes really grow best greenhouse here, but if you don’t have one and and you live lower than 9,000′, give a couple of tomatoes a try outdoors.
 Choose a cold-hardy variety with the shortest # of maturity days.

 Start your tomato plants indoors, about 6 weeks prior to your average last frost date.
 Transplant them out after the last day you think it will be freezing, and keep them covered every night throughout the summer if your temps are under 50°F.